forestdb/forestdb.org/models/false-cognates.md

 })
 ~~~~

-The above model reasons over the additional variable scope however our model is still unique because the effects of this competence variable is not seen in our literal listener or meaning function because, like stated before, the competence variable is not introduced to our model until the level of the speaker.
+The above model reasons over the additional variable scope, however our model is still unique because the effects of this competence variable are not seen in our literal listener or meaning function because, like stated before, the competence variable is not introduced to our model until the level of the speaker.
 See our meaning and literal listener functions compared to the Jointly inferring parameters and interpretations model (Savinelli et al. 2017) meaning and literal listener functions below:

 ~~~~
 // Our model: